Middle years (G6-G10)

-In each year of the MY programme, the school offers an interdisciplinary programme subjects: This is a deliberate tactic to address the reality that as knowledge and information multiply, critical thinkers must successfully integrate disciplinary perspectives to understand complex issues and ideas.
+In each year of middle years, the school offers an interdisciplinary programme subjects: This is a deliberate tactic to address the reality that as knowledge and information multiply, critical thinkers must successfully integrate disciplinary perspectives to understand complex issues and ideas.
 Even though the school organizes learning into disciplinary compartments as a response to increasing specialization, our ever-changing world also demands education that empowers people to integrate disciplines in novel and creative ways.
 This is encouraged through the “Interdisciplinary Unit(s)”.
 The approach uses the English Curriculum as a basis.

 Alexandria International Academy designs its learning programmes deliberately so that all teachers have a shared responsibility for knowing and developing the full potential of the students in their care.